xtech/hw-openmower-worx/README.md

-# OpenMower Mainboard for YardForce Mowers
+# OpenMower Mainboard for Worx Mowers

 ## Information

-This hardware version is in beta state.
-Expect for things to not work at the current state!
+This hardware version is in development.
+Nothing works, this is not nearly done!!

-If you want to build an OpenMower based on a YardForce platform, I recommend the tested v1 hardware.